gelijergensen/FingerTrees/README.md

 This project is one part of my Haskell portfolio, which can be found [here](https://github.com/gelijergensen/Haskell-Portfolio).

+## Project Structure

+The project consists of a single library, the code for which is in the `src/` directory.
+- `src/FingerTree` and `src/FingerTreeHelper` contain the code for the base finger tree implementation,
+- `src/CommonTypes` contains code which is shared among each of the 5 data structures designed over finger trees,
+- `src/Deque`, `src/Set`, `src/MultiSet`, `src/OrdSeq`, and `src/IntervalTree` hold the implementations of each of the 5 example applications

+The `test/` directory also contains tests for the library modules.
+The `diagrams/` directory simply contains the .svg images which are used in this README.

 # Finger Trees as General-Purpose Functional Data Structure

 In this section, we present an introduction to some of the theory of 2-3 finger trees.